Barishal City Corporation: List of mayors

-Deputy mayors
+Deputies

 The deputy mayor (also known as Panel mayor) is a second-ranking official of city corporation.
 3 Panel mayors are appointed from the council member to assist the mayor through voting.
 The 1st panel mayor with the highest number of votes is appointed as deputy mayor or acting mayor.
 In the absence of the mayor, the deputy mayor controls all functions of the City Corporation.
 Other 2 Panel mayors also assist mayor and to oversee major offices within the executive branch of the BCC.